rchisholm/vanilla-slider/README.md

 ```

 ## Image Text
-Images can have a text overlay that appears when the slide is active..
+Images can have a text overlay that appears when the slide is active.
 This text can be positioned in any of the four corners of the slide (default is bottom-left).
 This can be declared either by properties in the `options.images` array or by attributes on img tags inside the container div:
 ```javascript
 images: [
     'img/1.jpg',